Skip to main content

 This section is where the features (exploration vectors) that will be used in the model are defined.
 The features available to you are the result of the data compilation process, and if you notice you are missing anything, please contact your dedicated VRIFY AI contact.

-2. Optionally, you can visualize the features available from the Visualize Input Features popout.
+2. Optionally, you can visualize the features available by clicking on the eye-icon next to the feature.
 This step won't affect the model output.

-3. You can apply colour scales to each layer to better visualize the features.
+2. You can apply a colour scale to the visualized layer to better visualize the features.

 3. Next, set the Correlation Threshold.